-Neurobiology In order to survive, living creatures perceive changes in their environment using senses such as sight, hearing, taste, smell, and touch.
+In order to survive, living creatures perceive changes in their environment using senses such as sight, hearing, taste, smell, and touch.
 The information obtained is carried to the brain for processing, as a result of which the organism may take action or changes may occur in its body.
 The information is conducted there by the nervous system, which developed as multicellular organisms evolved due to the need to transmit information among the cells in order to permit coordinated functioning.
 Research into the brain, the center of the nervous system, dates back to ancient Egypt, and sketches of microscopic observations of nerve cells were published as early as 1865.
 The information processing system centered on the brain is highly complex, however, and there is much that we still do not understand.

-28th Prize (2012, Research field: Neurobiology) Recipient Dr. Joseph Altman Professor Emeritus, Purdue University, USA Date of Birth: 7 October 1925 Nationality: USA Achievements recognized by the Award Dr. Altman proved in the 1960s that neurons continue to be generated in certain areas of the adult mammalian brain.
-His discoveries, which were reaffirmed 30 years later, laid the foundations of a new field of medicine and bioscience which brings together neuroscience, stem cell biology, psychiatry, and neurology, thus contributing greatly to the advancement of the biological sciences as a whole.
+28th Prize (2012, Research field: Neurobiology)

+Recipient Dr. Joseph Altman Professor Emeritus, Purdue University, USA Date of Birth: 7 October 1925 Nationality: USA Achievements recognized by the Award Dr. Altman proved in the 1960s that neurons conti certain areas of the adult mammalian brain.
+His d reaffirmed 30 years later, laid the foundations of a and bioscience which brings together neuroscien psychiatry, and neurology, thus contributing greatly the biological sciences as a whole.